gregjohnallen-52/CV/README.md

 # Data Scientist
 #### in the making

-#### needs updating and links to projects adding for submission
+#### needs links to projects adding for submission

 **PERSONAL PROFILE**

-A hardworking and dedicated individual, that is computer literate with an outstanding analytical record, and committed to completing any given task to the best of my ability.
-I have a proven track record of improving processes, lowering cost, meeting sales targets and working as a part of a team, often in a leading role, to achieve common goals.
-I am a very competitive person and aspire to be the best at what I do in every aspect of my life, both individually and as part of a team.
+A hardworking and dedicated individual, computer literate with an outstanding analytical record, and committed to completing any given task to the best of my ability.
+I have a proven track record of improving processes, lowering costs, meeting sales targets, and working as part of a team, often in a leading role, to achieve common goals.
+I am very competitive and aspire to be the best at what I do in every aspect of my life, both individually and as part of a team.
+I currently work as a Pricing Analyst for a European automation parts and solutions distributor.
+This role involves managing, analysing, and presenting large datasets to stakeholders at all levels of the business.
+I am also studying towards a Data Scientist Integrated Degree Apprenticeship with BPP University, where I am learning to use Python and other data engineering, visualisation, and analytics tools such as SQL, Power BI, and various machine learning libraries.
+During 2014, I took a six-month sabbatical to travel around Australia by myself.

-I currently work as a Purchasing and Logistics Manager for an aftermarket TPMS and OE valve hardware manufacturer in the automotive industry, where I have helped build the company in its initial months to a multi-national company with a large customer base.
-This job has helped extend my interest in vehicles of all natures, and the technical side of automotive products.
-My duties include analysis of all pricing and logistical processes, product development, performing and documenting the testing of new products, creating and maintaining a pricing and product data base, procurement of all products, visiting and receiving customers and suppliers, attending and visiting exhibitions, and management of both the warehouse and its personnel as well as general admin tasks.
-I originally started this job in an Administration capacity as part of a 2-person team, since then the company has grown into a multi-national organisation with over 30 employees of which I am now part of the management team after holding the role of Pricing Analyst for several years.

-During 2014 I took a six-month sabbatical to travel around Australia by myself.
 I worked in a bar in Brisbane for three months before exploring the rest of Australia, visiting the major cities and landmarks.
 This gave me a great perspective on the world and a lot of time to discover where I wanted to take my life both personally and professionally.

 ---

 **EDUCATION AND QUALIFICATIONS**

+**2024-Present       BSc (Hons) - Data Science**                              BPP University

+                              Currently studying Data Scientist Integrated Degree Apprenticeship

+**2008-2010             Cert HE – Physics**

+                              Nottingham Trent University

 **2005-2008            A-Levels**